Overview of OPT

 How to Apply for F-1 OPT

 Step One: Read this F-1 OPT webpage carefully and review the OPT Tutorial.

 Step Three: Print the endorsed Forms I-20 from ISSP Connect, and follow the OPT Filing Instructions.
 The OPT I-20 and full application must be in the hands of Immigration no later than 30 days after the OPT I-20's issue date.
-Do not E-File your application.
+Do not E-File your application and no e-signatures!

 Step Four: (optional): Complete Form G-1145, E-Notification of Application/Petition Acceptance, if you wish to receive email and/or text messages when your application has been received.
 NOTE: USCIS will continue to mail the receipt notices to you.
 Completion and submission of this form for email and/or text message notificaton is an option for you and not a required form.
 Use Form G-1450 if you wish to pay by credit card and place the Form on the top of the application.

 The U.S. postal service will not forward USCIS correspondence to a new address.
 If you change your residential address, you must visit the USCIS website to change your address online and provide your application receipt number (see Form AR-11 page on the USCIS website).